You have probably heard of miter cuts and bevel cuts, but what are these, and what type of miter saw should you be using to make these cuts?

 However, these stock preset angles don't always apply, and the circumstance will typically determine the correct application.

-Why do You Need a Dual Bevel Miter Saw?
+Do I Need a Double Bevel Miter Saw?

 Well, a nice double bevel miter saw usually allows for much more precise angle selection using positive stops, allowing you to choose any angle from 0 to 45 or even 60 degrees.